-Statement of Condition: During our discussions with management and testing of the major program, we noted that the District is not verifying the eligibility of vendors to participate in Federal assistance programs.
+Statement of Condition: During our discussions with management and, we noted that the District is not verifying the eligibility of vendors to participate in Federal assistance programs.

 Statement of Cause: The District did not review compliance requirements related to procurement outlined in 2 CFR Section 200.318 and Section 200.213.